Skip to main content

 Reconciliations and cash processes get more AI assistance

 Intelligent Payment Automation and improved bank matching have slightly shifted the texture of day-to-day reconciliation work.
 Payments are now easier to prepare across subsidiaries, which reduces the manual stitching together of different processes and brings more consistency to how bills are handled.
-At the same time, the updated matching logic is more tolerant and context-aware, so teams will find they spend less time clearing false positives and tidying up edge cases.
+At the same time, updated matching logic aims to improve auto-match accuracy and reduce the number of manual reviews required.
+Teams may see fewer false positives and less time spent clearing edge cases, depending on transaction volume and data quality.

 Analytics become less “DIY” for finance teams